phac-nml/viralassembly/docs/usage.md

 Clair3 is a germline small variant caller for long-reads.

 Running with `clair3` requires the following parameters:
-- `--variant_caller clair3`
+- `--variant_caller clair3`: Sets clair3 as the variant caller

+And has the optional parameters of:
+- `--clair3_model <MODEL>`: Specify the base clair3 model
+- `--clair3_user_variant_model </PATH/TO/downloaded_clair3_model>`:  Specify the path to an additionally downloaded model directory
+- `clair3_no_pool_split`: Do not split inputs into pools

 Clair3 comes with some models available and is defaulted to `r941_prom_sup_g5014`.
-Additional models can be downloaded from [ONT Rerio](https://github.com/nanoporetech/rerio/tree/master) and then specified in the `--clair3_model <MODEL or /PATH/TO/downloaded_clair3_model>` parameter.
+Additional models can be downloaded from [ONT Rerio](https://github.com/nanoporetech/rerio/tree/master) and then specified in the `--clair3_user_variant_model </PATH/TO/downloaded_clair3_model>` parameter shown above.
 Remember to pick a model that best represents the data!

 ### [Medaka](https://github.com/nanoporetech/medaka)
 Medaka is a tool to create consensus sequences and variant calls from nanopore sequencing data using neural networks and provied by ONT.

 Running with `medaka` requires the following parameters:
-- `--variant_caller medaka`
+- `--variant_caller medaka`: Sets medaka as the variant caller

+And has the optional parameters of:
+`--medaka_model <MODEL>`: Specify the wanted medaka model

-Medaka models come built in with the tool itself with the default set to `r941_min_hac_g507` which can be changed with `--medaka_model <MODEL>`.
+Medaka models come built in with the tool itself with the default set to `r941_min_hac_g507` which can be changed with `--medaka_model <MODEL>` parameter shown above.
 More information on models [can be found here](https://github.com/nanoporetech/medaka#models).
 Remember to pick a model that best represents the data!

 ### [Nanopolish](https://github.com/jts/nanopolish)
 Nanopolish is a software package for signal-level analysis of Oxford Nanopore sequencing data.
 It does not presently support the R10.4 flowcells so as a variant caller it should only be used with R9.4 flowcells.
+It also requires that the fastq data is in barcoded directories to work correctly.

 Running with `nanopolish` requires the following parameters:
 - `--variant_caller nanopolish`